How to Spot a Deleted DPF on a Used Diesel Before You Buy

 The five-minute deletion check

 Walk through these six tests in the order below.
 The physical checks take 90 seconds.
-The OBD2 checks take three to four minutes during the test drive and immediately after.
+The generic-OBD2 code scan you run yourself takes three to four minutes during the test drive; the deep parameters (regeneration count, soot mass, AdBlue dosing rate) are a brand-specific tool or workshop read you line up as the confirmation step.

 1. Look under the car for the DPF canister